KinsonDigital/Velaptor/README.md

 <h2 style="font-weight:bold;border:0" align="center" >!!
 NOTICE !!</h2>

 This library is still under development and is not at v1.0.0 yet!!
 However, all of the major features are available, so we encourage you to use it and report back any issues and improvements you may have.
-That is what open source is all about!!
+That is what open source is all about. 🥳

 <h2 style="font-weight:bold;border:0" align="center">📖 About Velaptor</h2>